bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   that allows wallets and other tools to exchange information about a Bitcoin transaction and the signatures necessary to complete it.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  A PSBT can be created that identifies a set of UTXOs to spend and a set of outputs to receive that spent value.
-Then information about each UTXO that's necessary to generate a signature for it can added, possibly by a separate tool, such as the UTXO's script or its precise bitcoin value.

-  The PSBT can then be copied by any means to a program that can sign it.
-For multisig wallets or cases where different wallets control different inputs, this last step can be repeated multiple times by different programs on different copies of the PSBT.
-Multiple PSBTs each with one or more necessary signatures can be integrated into a single PSBT later.
-Finally, that fully signed PSBT can be converted into a complete ready-to-broadcast transaction.

-  The basic details about PSBTs and a specification for the original version 0 PSBTs are published in [BIP174][].
-Version 2 PSBTs are described in [BIP370][].
-There are no version 1 PSBTs.

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: